Since 10 December, 2015, euthanasia has provided by physicians in Quebec

 appear to be of interest:

-- About 18-19 requests for euthanasia were made weekly in the
+- Almost 20 requests for euthanasia were made weekly in the

-province in the first half of 2017, about the same as the last half
+province in the first half of 2017, slightly higher than the last half

 - The percentage of requests that did not result in euthanasia